 Hazel Darwin-Edwards has worked on several projects and residencies with Starcatchers as a theatre maker, performer and puppeteer.
 Most recently she has been co-leading a project called Expecting Something with parents under 25 and their babies, and also delivering workshops across Scotland for adults who work with Early Years as part of their Creative Skills Programme.

 Heather Fulton is a theatre director, drama facilitator and Co-Artistic Director of award-winning children’s theatre company Frozen Charlotte.
 Heather led the creation of Peep and then continued to work with Starcatchers directing The Attic and collaborating with subsequent artists on their projects.

 The Attic was created by Hazel Darwin-Edwards during the Inspire Project at the Byre Theatre, Saint Andrews.
-It first toured in 2011 and 2012, and Starcatchers have recently secured funding from Creative Scotland to tour the production again to Fife in December 2017 and Edinburgh in January 2018, with a Scottish Tour in April/May 2018.
+It first toured in 2011 and 2012, and in 2017 Starcatchers secured funding from Creative Scotland to tour the production to Fife in December 2017 and Edinburgh in January 2018, with a Scottish Tour in April/May 2018.

 Grandma and Lucy are up in the attic

 where all the memories are stored.